bitcoinindo21/bitcoinindo21/README.md

 ## What We Do
 - **Free Bitcoin Education**: My First Bitcoin courses, BitDevs workshops, and resources for beginners as well as bitcoin maxis.
 - **Bitcoin House Bali**: A community hub for education, technical BitDevs workshops, and meetups.
-- **Monthly Meetups**: Connect with Bitcoiners in Bali and 21 other cities such as Bandung, Surabaya, Medan, Natuna Islands, Sumba, etc.
+- **Monthly Meetups**: Connect with Bitcoiners in Bali and 21 other cities such as Bandung, Surabaya, Medan, Natuna Islands, etc.
 - **Workshops & Events**: Come to the hands-on workshops at the Bitcoin House Bali as well as our meetups across Indonesia.
 - **School & University Programs**: Presentations and workshops desigend for young sudents of Bitcoin.
 - **Developer Program**: Join our Socratic seminars where we study [Mastering Bitcoin](https://github.com/bitcoinindo21/mastering-bitcoin-cohort) and [Learn Bitcoin from the Command Line](https://github.com/Bitshala/LBTCL)